Cincinnati Bengals vs. Jacksonville Jaguars NFL Week 4 Odds, Plays and Insights for September 30, 2021

 - The Jaguars have been underdogs by 7.5 points or more one time this year and have not covered the spread once.

-- Jacksonville's games this year have gone over the point total one time in three opportunities (33.3%).
+- Jacksonville's games this season have hit the over on one of three set point totals (33.3%).

 - The Jaguars score just 0.3 fewer points per game (17.7) than the Bengals surrender (18).

-- Jacksonville is 0-2 against the spread and 1-3 overall in games when it puts up more than 18 points.
+- When Jacksonville scores more than 18 points, it is 0-2 against the spread and 0-2 overall.

-- The Jaguars rack up just two fewer yards per game (315) than the Bengals give up (317).
+- The Jaguars average 315 yards per game, only two fewer than the 317 the Bengals give up.

-- In games that Jacksonville amasses more than 317 yards, the team is 0-2 against the spread and 1-3 overall.
+- In games that Jacksonville churns out over 317 yards, the team is 0-2 against the spread and 0-2 overall.

-- This year the Jaguars have turned the ball over nine times, five more than the Bengals' takeaways (4).
+- The Jaguars have turned the ball over nine times this season, five more turnovers than the Bengals have forced (4).

 Home and road insights

-- This season, Jaguars away games average 45.5 points, equal to this matchup's over/under.
+- The average total in Jaguars away games this season is 45.5 points, 0.5 fewer than this contest's over/under (46).

 Powered by Data Skrive.